Agoraphobia

 Your symptoms may be mild or severe.
 They can affect your body (physical), your mind (cognitive) and your behaviour.

-Physical symptoms are like those of a panic attack, such as:
+Physical symptoms are are similar to the symptoms of a panic attack, such as:

 • feeling sick in your stomach